jodersky/scalapb-ujson/README.md

 - [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway). scalapb-ujson
   integrates directly with ScalaPB and is not designed to be a converter of protobuf on the wire.
-In case you have a mature service architecture the the gRPC gateway is a viable alternative. scalapb-ujson is only designed for standalone applications (and doesn't support gRPC service mapping).
+In case you have a mature service architecture then gRPC gateway is a viable alternative. scalapb-ujson is only designed for standalone applications (and doesn't support gRPC service mapping).

 ## Building